Nraitkar/my-first-repo/README.md

-# my-first-repo
+# My First GitHub Repository

-My first GitHub repository to learn Git basics
+This repository is created to learn Git and GitHub basics.